wilmckean/auto-it/README.md

 # Auto-IT

 ## Description
-A GUI application for troubleshooting network and PC issues.
+A GUI application for troubleshooting network issues.
 This is intended for portfolio purposes.

 ### Project Requirements
 - [ ] Gather basic PC and network information.